 Please note this course is not a pathway to a residence in New Zealand.

 Students enrolling in to the New Zealand Certificate in Primary Industry Skills (Level 2) will be required to obtain a work visa once they have been offered a position on a farm.
 ATC use the services of a Hamilton based company, who find placements and assist students to process work visa’s.
-This is a cost of $1353.00 (approx.) for the recruitment services and work visa application, which may be waived if the student uses the services of Greenstone Global.
+The cost for this service is $1035.00 and the work visa application of $495.00.
 Students who choose to use another recruiting agency will need to cover the costs of that agency.
 ATC will not be responsible for the student’s application for a work visa, or if the employment relationship does not work.
 Note: Students who start with one agency and shift to another may be liable for costs in both agencies.

 Before enrolling, please read the School Prospectus - see Course Documents section below.

 We highly recommend that you apply to enrol through a reputable immigration agent in your home country.
 Contact us at firstname.lastname@example.org and we may be able to suggest an agent or go to the Immigration NZ website to find a Licensed Immigration Advisor.

 The application process will require you to provide the following documents, completed in English, plus verified copies of your passport, qualifications and an up to date CV: